Capital Gazette Shooting: Donald Trump Refuses To Lower Flags For Reporters Slain In Massacre Last Week

 — Juliette Kayyem (@juliettekayyem) June 29, 2018

-Just one day after the mass shooting, Trump’s reelection campaign sent out a press release attacking “the fake news media,” The Pluralist news site reported.
+Just one day after the mass shooting, Trump’s reelection campaign sent out a press release attacking “the fake news media,” the Pluralist reported.

 On Sunday, reporters at the Capital Gazette published an open letter thanking supporters in the wake of the mass shooting, while at the same time criticizing Trump, saying, “We won’t forget being called an enemy of the people,” The Hill reported.

-The Capital Gazette staffers also said that after the shooting that had received hostile messages celebrating the murders of journalists.
+The Capital Gazette staffers also said that after the shooting they had received hostile messages celebrating the murders of journalists.

-“Here’s what else we won’t forget: Death threats and emails from people we don’t know celebrating our loss, or the people who called for one of our reporters to get fired because she got angry and cursed on national television after witnessing her friends getting shot, the Capital Gazette staff members wrote.
+“Here’s what else we won’t forget: Death threats and emails from people we don’t know celebrating our loss, or the people who called for one of our reporters to get fired because she got angry and cursed on national television after witnessing her friends getting shot,” the Capital Gazette staff members wrote.
 “No, we won’t forget that.
 Because exposing evil, shining light on wrongs and fighting injustice is what we do.”

-The White House has not yet offered a comment regarding Trump’s refusal to lower the flags in memory if the slain newspaper reporters, the Capital Gazette reported.
+The White House has not yet offered a comment regarding Trump’s refusal to lower the flags in memory of the slain newspaper reporters, the Capital Gazette reported.